bobk48/RaspberryPiOS/README.md

 information about how a beginner can do system administration on their Raspberry Pi.

+Last week, the Raspberry Pi 5 release date of October 23 was made public.
+The Raspberry Pi OS for it will be based on Debian Bookworm, but in all probability this will not effect the content of the three volumes in our series in a significant way.
+And when I can get a hold of a Pi 5, I will test out as much of the content of Volume 1, or whatever Volume has been printed and distributed by that time, and give updates here at this website.
+I have been able to run Debian Bookworm on a Raspberry Pi from the unofficial release of that software, and ZFS is easily installed on it!

 I've introduced a new repository, that's a fork of awesome-raspberry-pi, and contains a bunch of helpful links to Raspberry Pi information.
 Check it out, it's on my home page here!